barbarer/py4e-int/_sources/01-intro/01-buildingBlocks.rst

   When writing content to a CD, the CD is an example of ________.

-  - :[Oo]utput: Correct!
-A CD displays the results of a program when the disc is played.
+  - :[Oo]utput: A CD displays the results of a program when the disc is played.
     :[Ii]nput: Not quite.
 Is the CD being read from or written to?
     :.*: Try again.